steveicarus/iverilog/README.txt

 	combinational always blocks to be triggered when the values in the sensitivity list are initialized by initial threads.

+    Nets with Types

+	Icarus Verilog support an extension syntax that allows nets and regs to be explicitly typed.
+The currently supported types are logic, bool and real.
+This implies that "logic" and "bool" are new keywords.
+Typical syntax is:

+	wire real foo = 1.0;
+	reg logic bar, bat;

+	... and so forth.
+The syntax can be turned off by using the -g2 flag to iverilog, and turned on explicitly with the -g2x flag to iverilog.

 6.0 CREDITS

 Except where otherwise noted, Icarus Verilog, ivl and ivlpp are